Commercial Vehicle or Trailer (CVT) Permit: Policy

 |8.
 Household Waste Recycling Centres - Household Waste Declaration Forms|

 CVT Permits provide residents with commercial vehicles or trailers permission to enter the HWRCs, they are not Permits to allow the deposit of any type of waste.
 Any material (types & quantities) brought into sites will be subject to Powys County Councils HWRC Contract.

 The Household Waste Declaration Forms are in use at the HWRCs in Powys.
-Where site staff suspect that a resident may be delivering commercial waste to a HWRC they will ask the individual to complete a Household Waste Declaration Form to verify that the waste is from their own household.
+Where site staff suspect that a resident may be delivering commercial waste to a HWRC they will ask the individual to complete a Household Waste Declaration Form.
+This is to verify that the waste is from their own household.
 Copies of these forms will be forwarded to the Council for monitoring purposes and further investigation as required.

 |9.
 Administration of the CVT Permit scheme|